rossma/storytellers/backend/README.md

 ### create-page-collaboration
 > This function is triggered every time a record is added to the pageCollaborations collection.

-* firebase deploy --only functions:onCreatePageCollaboration
+* firebase deploy --only functions:onCreatePage